 Genomic medicine depends upon molecular diagnostics and has penetrated every area of patient care.
 Analytic technologies can be highly sophisticated, having significant implications for the professionals who perform and interpret molecular assays.
 Education for laboratory and non-laboratory medical professionals, as well as patients, is critical to achieving the successful application of precision medicine to routine patient care.
 Laboratory and clinical practice guidelines are essential to the appropriate utilization of molecular tests and patient management.
-The regulatory, coverage and payment environments can threaten broad patient access to testing and the continued development of the field.
+The regulatory, coverage and payment environments can threaten patient access to testing and the continued development of the field.
+Positive and productive relationships among stakeholders are absolutely necessary as we pursue a common goal of optimized patient care.
 AMP's capacity must remain strong to address the many challenges and opportunities facing molecular pathology.
 AMP's strategic plan addresses all of these areas.

 Goal: To be the identifiable and creditable professional organization on all matters concerning molecular diagnostics; to influence relevant policy, especially regulatory and reimbursement, in public and private arenas.